Prashant-treat/soduku_solver/README.md

 # soduku_solver
-In this project create porject which takes the input of sudoku as matrix and return the solve sudoku as the matrix.
+In this project  which takes the input of sudoku as matrix and return the solve sudoku as the matrix.
 <br>
 key feature: